BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 A)	**The invoice Amount**
 B)	**The Bill Date** – The date on which amounts is debited/authorized from the customers' bank account.
 This bill date will be the same for all players.
 C)	**The Credit Date** – The date on which the invoice value gets credited to the Players account and will be available to be used by a Game Subscription
-a.
-For Credit Cards this is instant and as soon as the transaction is authorized
+- For Credit Cards this is instant and as soon as the transaction is authorized
-b.
-For Direct Debit payments, The credit date is 7 days after the bill date, allowing enough time for payment failures to be communicated back to us
+- For Direct Debit payments, The credit date is 7 days after the bill date, allowing enough time for payment failures to be communicated back to us

 D)	**The Payment Type** can be one of the following
-a.
-Direct Debit
+- Direct Debit
-b.
-Credit Cards (Additional Option)
+- Credit Cards (Additional Option)
-c.
-Cash Collection (Additional Option)
+- Cash Collection (Additional Option)

 **The example below shows the series of monthly invoices for a Pay-Go Subscription:**